 - Submit your brief proposal by email to firstname.lastname@example.org

 The first batch of application was closed on September 2020.
 We have selected and provided funds to 13 initiatives in Indonesia, Malaysia, Myanmar, Thailand and The Philippines on different issues including arts and culture, migration, gender, rural development, waste management, education and etc. The full list of first batch grantees is available here.

-The second call for proposals was closed on 15 March 2021.
+The second call was closed on 15 March 2021.
 Amid the new wave of outbreak in many countries, the community demand for support is great with almost 140 relevant proposals received.
-Thanks to individual and non-profit donations as per our fundraising campaign at the end of 2020, we have been able to increase our initial funds and grant 23 local initiatives from different locations in 8 countries.
+Thanks to individual and non-profit donations as per our fundraising campaign at the end of 2020, we were able to increase our initial funds and grant 23 local initiatives from different locations in 8 countries.
 The full list of second batch grantees is available here.
-The next opportunity for a third batch of application is tentatively planned for the end of 2021.

 With support of: